dholab/2025-github-website-demo/README.md

 docs](https://docs.astral.sh/uv/guides/integration/github/#using-uv-in-github-actions),
 essentially replicates what we’ve done above, except with the benefit of a previously created `uv` environment (that’s what `uv.lock` records).

+## Parting words: iterating on this project

+With everything set up, I recommend the following workflow for iterating on this project:

+1. Whenever you starting making changes, make sure you have `quarto preview` running within the python environment.
+That way, you can keep an eye on the rendered project as you update you `.qmd` and Python code.
+2. If you have [just]() installed, run `just readme` whenever you update `setup.qmd`.
+This keeps the repo readme up to date.
+3. Be sure to use `uv add` to record any dependencies throughout your Python or `.qmd` files.
+Likewise for allowing new files to be git-tracked by adding explicit exceptions to `.gitignore`.
+4. For adding Python, start with putting code into blocks in your `.qmd` files.
+When that code starts to get a bit large, e.g. \>20 lines, consider placing it in our library and importing it as a function instead.